opendexnetwork/opendex.network/01-message-format.md

 ## Overview

+All messages sent between nodes have headers.
+The `SessionInit` and `SessionAck` initial handshake messages are sent unencrypted, and all other messages are encrypted and authenticated using the keys that are generated during the initial handshake.

 All messages payloads are serialized using **Protocol Buffers**.

 Protocol buffers are a language-neutral, platform-neutral, extensible mechanism for serializing structured data.
 You can find [Protobuf's documentation on the Google Developers site](https://developers.google.com/protocol-buffers/).

 To develop with protocol buffers you will need to install the protocol buffer compiler (to compile `.proto` files) and the protocol buffer runtime for your chosen programming language.

-### Headers

-All messages including the initial handshake have headers.
-The `SessionInit` and `SessionAck` initial handshake messages are sent unencrypted, and all other messages are encrypted and authenticated using the keys that are generated during the initial handshake.

 ### The unencrypted message